kubernetes/community/contributors/design-proposals/storage/volume-snapshotting.md

 * Time SLA from issuing a snapshot to completion:

-* The period we are interested is the time between the scheduled snapshot time and the time the snapshot is finishes uploading to its storage location.
+* The period we are interested in is the time between the scheduled snapshot time, the time the snapshot is cut (it is safe to write to the snapshotted volume again) and the time the snapshot is finished uploading to its storage location.

 * This should be on the order of a few minutes.